 As we move toward end of the summer into the autumn season, many people find themselves experiencing serious anxiety issues that increase as the days grow shorter.
 While most seasons are full of changes, the autumn season seems to incorporate more changes.
 Admittedly, it’s not necessarily from the lack of sunlight that propels these negative emotions.
 Rather, it’s a climax of events that begin to blast you all at once.
 Accurately termed as autumn anxiety, this seasonal condition is very real, and anything but fraudulent.

-The good news is it’s entirely possible to cruise through August, September, and beyond with control and confidence.
+The good news is it’s entirely possible to cruise through August, September, and into the holiday season with control and confidence.
 Let’s talk about the symptoms, causes, and what you need to know about managing autumn anxiety naturally.

 What is Autumn Anxiety?

 In a nut shell, autumn anxiety, a relatively new term for many, is defined as an annual increase in stress and anxiety during the autumn months.
 Although it’s not an officially diagnosed condition the way seasonal affective disorder (SAD) is diagnosed, Welsh therapist Gene Scully states in 2005 that “autumn anxiety is much more than a coincidence and beyond the usual feelings that people have when the seasons change.”
 And for the estimated 10 million people who do suffer from Seasonal Affective Disorder (SAD) the end of summer and the transition to fall can lead to autumn anxiety.